 With insight, enthusiasm and humor, Ed illustrates how the success of every mission to the Moon and the Skylab space station relied on the vision, courage and mission focus of program leadership.
 In this golden era of human space exploration, high levels of competence, mutual respect and trust became the norm.
 For over a decade, the challenge and exhilaration of lunar landings and operation of our first space station drove workforce motivation to unprecedented heights.

 The leadership and management wisdom Ed presents is directly applicable to current business or public efforts.
-Potential results include higher sales, lower costs, greater productivity, enhanced operations, superior safety and improved communications and education.
+Potential results include a more enthusiastic workforce, higher sales, lower costs, greater productivity, enhanced operations, superior safety and improved communications and education.

-Ed balances space adventure with leadership and management in each of his SpaceLeaders presentations as desired.
+As appropriate, Ed balances leadership, space adventure and management in each of his SpaceLeaders presentations.